Ibnathism/eBeeMetrics/README.md

 This repository contains eBeeMetrics experiments and plotting scripts for comparing **client-reported** latency/throughput vs **eBeeMetrics-reported** latency/throughput for **Triton HTTP** and **Triton gRPC**.

 ---
+## Repository Layout
+- `client/triton/`: Client runners for Triton HTTP and Triton gRPC.
+These are already set in the existing `triton-client` docker container in the Chameleon instance.
+- `lib/`: eBeeMetrics tracing library + runner scripts + BPF programs.
+- `lib/bpf/`: kernel programs used by the library
+- `lib/latencies/`: storage for latency data and plots
+- `docs/`: Step-by-step documentation for setup and experiment execution.

 ## Quickstart (Artifact Evaluation on Chameleon)